MaciekLeks/denat/README.md

 where [func-e](https://func-e.io/)

 # TODO:
+- [ ] prevent loops in routing on the same machine
 - [ ] add support for default policy(e.g. block all except 80,443,8080, or allow to bypass the proxy for other ports)
 - [ ] add verbose flag and remove all redundant logs